matthewd98/RestApiGuidelines/README.md

-# RestApiGuidelines
+# REST API Guidelines

-REST API Guidelines
+These are some REST API guidelines I think are important to follow.

 ## 1- Hypermedia driven